R&D Tax Credits Explained: 2025 Guide

 Once you’ve worked out which scheme you’re applying to, it’s time to calculate your ‘total qualifying expenditure’.

-Identify all of your qualifying costs, determine how much you can claim under the scheme you’re applying to and apportion your costs appropriately.
+Apportion them to your qualifying projects, then work out how much of each one you can claim under the scheme you’re applying to.

-What you do after you calculate your total qualifying expenditure depends on which scheme you’re applying to.
+What you do next depends on which scheme you’re applying to.

-In this case, you can either surrender your loss or carry it forward to offset future corporation tax.
+If you’re unprofitable, it will increase your loss.
+You can surrender your loss for a cash credit, or carry it forward to offset against future corporation tax.

 As of 8 August 2023, all companies will must file an additional information form (AIF).
-Those that don’t will have their claims rejected.
+Those that don’t will see their claims rejected.

 In this form, you need to enter a range of information about your development work and company, including: